V engine: Characteristics

 Compared with an equivalent inline engine (the most common configuration for engines with less than six cylinders), a V engine has a shorter length but is wider.
-This effect increases with the number of cylinders in the engine; the length difference between a V-twin and straight-twin engines might be insignificant, however V8 engines have a significantly smaller length than straight engines.
+This effect increases with the number of cylinders in the engine; the length difference between V-twin and straight-twin engines might be insignificant, however V8 engines have a significantly smaller length than straight engines.
 Compared with the less common flat engine, a V engine is narrower, taller and has a higher center of mass.

 The "V-angle" (or "included angle") between the cylinder banks varies significantly between engines.
 Some engines have used a V-angle of 180 degrees (the same angle as a flat engine), such as several Ferrari V12 engines.
-At the other end of the scale, the 1922-1976 Lancia V4 engine and the 1991–present Volkswagen VR6 engine use V-angles as small as 10 degrees, along with a single cylinder head used by both banks of cylinders.
+At the other end of the scale, the 1922–1976 Lancia V4 engine and the 1991–present Volkswagen VR6 engine use V-angles as small as 10 degrees, along with a single cylinder head used by both banks of cylinders.

-The engine balance of a V12 engines is that of perfect primary and secondary balance.
-For V engines with fewer cylinders, the engine balance will depend on factors such as the firing interval, crankshaft counterweights and whether balancer shafts are present.
+The engine balance of a V12 engine is that of perfect primary and secondary balance.
+For V engines with fewer cylinders, the engine balance will depend on factors such as the firing interval, crankshaft counterweights and whether balance shafts are present.

 The crankpins on a V engine are usually shared by two cylinders from opposing banks, with an offset between the two cylinders.
-Alternative configurations are separate crankpins per cylinder (such as several V-twin engines) or articulated connecting rods (for example, the such as the Rolls-Royce Merlin aero engine).
+Alternative configurations are separate crankpins per cylinder (such as several V-twin engines) or articulated connecting rods.